ovsky/sumi-emu-sudachi/README.md

 ### Suggested GPU Drivers

-To achieve best performance, download the best driver for your device and aplly it in Sumi
+To achieve best performance, download the best driver for your device and apply it in Sumi

 #### Mesa / Adreno - Sources